Woocommerce

 If you have unique URLs like this, you can extend the WooCommerce plugin to support WPML.

 It is also ok to define the language via the lang parameter.
-Eg.
+For example:

 On the Add New Store page, fill in the details of your webshop, and choose your main Store from the Copy Content From Existing Store dropdown, then click Add Store: